Erol444/TravianBotSharp/README.md

 <a href="https://discord.gg/mBa4f2K"><img src="https://discordapp.com/api/guilds/740829801446637601/widget.png?style=banner2" width="30%"></a>

-### About
-I have worked on this bot for over 3 years, ~15k LoC.
-It has been since completely ported to the newest version of Travian T4.5.
-Bot is under active development.
-Instructions are on the Discord channel.
-If you have any question/recommendation, feel free to contact me (on Discord).

 ## Features
 #### - Auto-Change proxy
 TBS can change proxy by itself.
 This means you are far less likely to be banned for using a bot.
 Main reason for a bot ban is high activity from same IP (12h+).
 TBS supports proxy authentication.